wyleyr/recursewithless-site/cv.md

 ## Book reviews {#reviews data-tocd="of books"}

 Lawrence, Richard.
+Forthcoming.
+"Review of K. Hossack, *Knowledge and the Philosophy of Number*."
+History and Philosophy of Logic.

+Lawrence, Richard.
 2017.
 "Review of K. Felka, *Talking about Numbers:
 Easy Arguments for Mathematical Realism*."
 History and Philosophy of Logic 38 (4): 390--94. <https://doi.org/10.1080/01445340.2017.1331988>